 A video hosting and analytics start up called Wistia found that their emails that included videos had a 300% click-through increase over their emails without video.
 In another case, a software company found that people spent 100% more time on their site when they posted a video.

 Videos Get Shared

-Of course when you send your email list a video, you want people to watch it, but it’s even better if they invite others to watch it too.
-And visual content generally gets shared more than text.
+Of course when you send your email list nonprofit videos, you want people to watch it, but it’s even better if they invite others to watch it too.
+Visual content, generally, gets more shares than text.
 On Facebook for example, some research has found that videos get shared 12 times as often as links and text.
 Wistia also observed that shares on Twitter after an email delivery containing a video was 4 times higher than when the email didn’t contain a video.
 So not only do videos seem to catch the recipient’s attention, but your audience will multiply if your subscribers share your email or video.

 A Window to Your Cause